letienthanh364/thesis-blockchain/api-gateway/README.md

 # API Gateway Stack

-This directory clones the former `nebula-gateway` deployment and trims it down to the two services we now care about:

 1. A Verifiable Credential (VC)–aware enrollment endpoint that maps runtime JWTs to Fabric wallet identities and registers them on-chain.
 2. A tiny data-service with only two APIs – commit arbitrary payloads and retrieve them later using the ID returned at commit time.